Evolution & Sustainability on the Computer

-We develop computer simulations with the free modelling software NetLogo.
+We develop computer simulations around evolution and sustainability with the free modelling software NetLogo.

 Feel free to contact us with questions or ideas for linking NetLogo and sustainability science in your classroom or school!